 Therefore, since 1 April 2017, Mencap has ensured that all sleep-in staff are paid at least the National Minimum Wage, for the vital work they do.

 Why are we campaigning?

-The change in Government guidance around sleep-in shifts, and a 6 year back pay bill, will cost £400 million to the already chronically underfunded care sector.
-This poses a threat to the vital support thousands of disabled people receive; support which allows them to live a safe and independent life in the community.
+The change in Government guidance around sleep-in shifts, and a 6 year back pay bill, will cost £400 million to the already chronically underfunded care sector; affecting not only disability care, but children's homes, elder and residential care, too.

 In July, the Government announced a 2 month suspension of HMRC’s enforcement action.
 But this did not address the catastrophic impact of the back payments on the sector.